Tips and Tricks

 60 carats of diamonds being weighed on a scale

 When shopping for jewelry that features gemstones, there are a few abbreviations and shorthand descriptions that you will encounter that require some explanation so that you can find exactly what you want and make a smart and informed purchase.
 One of these commonly used descriptive terms is “tw,” a condensed form of “total weight.”
 Specifically, total weight is a term that references the combined carat weight of a particular gemstone type featured in any jewelry item.
-This applies to diamonds and indeed any kind of gemstone that is weighed in carats, i.e. sapphires, emeralds, amethysts, etc.
+This applies to diamonds and indeed any kind of gemstone that is weighed in carats, i.e. sapphires, emeralds, amethysts, etc. Understanding total weight (TW) meaning in jewelry can help buyers avoid confusion about the various provided measurements and specifications when comparing multi-stone pieces, leading to a more effective shopping experience.

 Larger, higher quality diamonds warrant explanation beyond just their carat weight (think about each of those 4 C’s!) and you will see those particulars in an item’s description.
 However, total weight becomes important if the item that you are interested in purchasing has more than one stone, particularly if some or all of those stones are on the smaller side.
 For instance, you may come across a ring that includes many small diamonds along the band in addition to a large central diamond.
 In this case, a seller will use “tw” to refer to the total carat weight of all diamonds, including the big one.
 A professional and experienced seller will make this clear in their description.
 You should also be aware that, when it comes to earrings, “tw” will be used to describe the carat weight of both earrings combined so that you understand what you are getting from the pair as a whole.